LoganSayles/LSB-Steganography/README.md

 ### Encoding

-Once you have an image to encode the following parameters can be specified.
+Once you have an image to encode, the following parameters can be specified.

 ```
 REQUIRED ARGUMENTS